goldfirere/thesis/README.md

 Dependencies:

-* A recent build of my branch of GHC, available on the `nokinds` branch of https://github.com/goldfirere/ghc.
-(I suppose this could be a submodule, but that just doesn't work so well with my local setup, so I'm keeping it separate.)
-Requirements for building GHC are beyond the scope of this README, but you can start [here](https://ghc.haskell.org/trac/ghc/wiki/Building).
-Note that the submodules within GHC will work better if you clone from `git.haskell.org/ghc.git`, then `git submodule update --init`, and then set up my fork as a separate `git remote` and pull.
+* A working GHC 8.0.

-* Make sure that `ghc-nokinds` is in your path and points to the in-place stage 2 binary for my branch of GHC.
+* Make sure that `ghc-8` is in your path and points to the GHC 8.0 executable.

-* Make sure that the packages in the `cab` directory of this repo are installed in the package database used by `ghc-nokinds`.
+* Make sure that the packages in the `cab` directory of this repo are installed in the package database used by `ghc-8`.

 * [`ott`](http://www.cl.cam.ac.uk/~pes20/ott/), version 0.23 or greater